 Then on day two, I assemble and frost.

 White Chocolate Cream Cheese Frosting:

-For step-by-step pics (it’s not that complicated, really), but might be useful, see the post “White Chocolate Cream Cheese Frosting.”
+For step-by-step pics (though it’s not complicated), please visit “White Chocolate Cream Cheese Frosting.”

 2 1/2 cups powdered sugar, sifted lightly to remove any lumps

 Two (8-ounce) packages cream cheese, at room temperature

 1/2 cup unsalted butter, at room temperature

 1 tablespoon vanilla extract